-The victim may also meet with the Wentworth Police to develop a Safety Action Plan, which is a plan for Wentworth Police and the victim to reduce risk of harm while on campus or coming and going from campus.
-This plan may include, but is not limited to escorts, special parking arrangements, changing classroom location, or allowing a student to complete assignments from home, etc.
+The victim may also meet with the Wentworth Police to develop a Safety Action Plan, which is a plan for Wentworth Police and the victim to reduce the risk of harm while on campus or coming and going from campus.
+This plan may include escorts, special parking arrangements, changing classroom locations, or allowing a student to complete assignments from home, among other things.